wolvi-lataniere/morpheus-serial/doc/control_lm2596s_enable.md

 From where, the process is quite simple:
 - Take your soldering iron and heat-up pin 4 (you can add some solder of flux to help melting the current solder),
 - Lift pin 4 with a small tool (I use an precision hobby knife),

 ![](./images/XL4005E-LiftThePin.jpg)

 - Solder the control wire to the lifted pin,

 ![](./images/XL4005E-SolderTheWire.jpg)

 - I recommend you add some kind of insulation (electric tape, heat-shrink tube...) to prevent the wire or the lifted pin to touch anything else.

 **NOTE**: the _XL4005E_ chip seems to have internal pull-up resistor which makes the regulator active when not connected.
 It is however recommended to connect it either to a high (>1.4V) or low (<0.8V) signal for reliable usage.

 At this point, your controllable supply is ready to use in your project.
+Connect the added wire to GND to turn OFF the power supply and to VCC (any voltage in the between 1.4V and the input voltage) to turn it ON.
+This setup allows to control your project power input from a low power micro-controller to save power.

 **IMPORTANT: YOU MUST SET THE TRIMMER TO HAVE THE DESIRED OUTPUT VOLTAGE BEFORE CONNECTING TO YOUR PROJECT!**